unoplatform/uno/doc/articles/faq.md

 ## Does Uno.UI works with MVVM or Prism?

-MVVMLight and ReactiveUI are supported, MvvmCross is coming, Prism as well.
+MVVMLight, Prism and ReactiveUI are supported, MvvmCross is coming.

 ## Does Uno.UI have an XAML AutoComplete?